Don-Swanson-Adobe/FalconPy_Automations/FalconPy/README.md

   - Adds a specified Falcon Sensor Tag (AKA Console Tag) to a list of hosts defined by serial number.
 The source file should be only serial numbers with a separate one on each line.
 - Bulk_Edit_Detections.py
   - Script to be able to bulk update detections
+- Clone_Prevention_Policy.py
+  - Used for Cloning Prevention Policies from one CID to another.
+- Clone_Update_Policy.py
+  - Used for Cloning Update Policies from one CID to another.
 - Create_Group_Add_To_Prev_Policy.py
   - Creates a new hostgroup as defined and adds it to the list of provided prevention policies.
 - Create_Group_Add_To_Update_Policy.py